What is Bitcoin SV (BSV) and is it the Real Bitcoin?

 Comparison with Bitcoin and Bitcoin Cash

-Arguably the significant difference between Bitcoin SV and Bitcoin/Bitcoin Cash is the maximum block size each network accepts.
-For Bitcoin SV, this is capped at 2GB, whereas this is just 2MB for Bitcoin, while Bitcoin Cash takes blocks as large as 32MB.
+Arguably the most significant difference between Bitcoin SV and Bitcoin or Bitcoin Cash is the maximum block size each network accepts.
+For Bitcoin SV, this is capped at a gigantic 4GB, whereas this is just 2MB for Bitcoin, while Bitcoin Cash takes blocks as large as 32MB.
 The idea here is that bigger blocks allow more transactions to be confirmed at once, which means Bitcoin SV is less likely to be bogged down during times of high demand.

 Differences in Opinion

-Bitcoin SV’s jumbo block size highlights one of its central tenets—that scaling on-chain is the right way to do things.
+The BSV blockchain boasts a jumbo block size, highlighting one of its central tenets - that scaling on-chain is the right way to do things.
 This differs from Bitcoin, which is set to achieve scaling through interaction with second-layer technologies like the Lightning Network.
 One of the significant steps towards this goal occurred in May 2019 with the implementation of the Quasar protocol upgrade, which enabled the Bitcoin SV network to handle over 300 transactions per second (tps) by increasing the block size cap from 128MB to 2GB.

 Besides this, Bitcoin SV also has dramatically expanded scripting capabilities compared to both Bitcoin and Bitcoin Cash thanks to its re-enabled Satoshi opcodes.
 These opcodes are essentially commands that can be stacked together to perform certain functions and could be used to enable smart contracts and other more advanced technical functions on Bitcoin SV.